apache/gravitino/docs/apache-hive-catalog.md

 | `serde-lib`        | The serde library class for the table.
 Such as `org.apache.hadoop.hive.ql.io.orc.OrcSerde`.                                             | The property `format` sets the default value `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` and can change it to a different default.         | No       | 0.2.0         |
 | `serde.parameter.` | The prefix of the serde parameter.
 Such as `"serde.parameter.orc.create.index" = "true"` indicate `ORC` serde lib to create row indexes | (none)                                                                                                                                              | No       | 0.2.0         |

-Some properties are reserved, which are automatically added and managed by Hive.
-Users are not allowed to set these properties.
+Hive automatically adds and manages some reserved properties.
+Users aren't allowed to set these properties.

 | Property Name           | Description                                       | Since Version |
 |-------------------------|---------------------------------------------------|---------------|